Skip to content

 └── my-widget.css # Auto-collected CSS

-Assets are automatically injected when the component renders — CSS as <style> tags before the HTML, JavaScript as <script> tags after.
+Assets are automatically injected when the component renders.
+The default mode inlines them as <style> and <script> tags.

 Naming Convention